 Speaking of reservations, I operate on a grab-up-cancellations system.
 I never have my crap together far enough in advance to book reservations (sometimes a year out at the most popular parks) so I always just spend a week or two obsessively checking cancellations once we’ve decided on a trip.
 It hasn’t failed me yet!
 This time, our main destination was the Old Faithful Inn and we had a lot of flexibility over when we could travel during summer.
 So in March, when we started planning, I scooped up two nights on a cancellation there and built the rest of the trip around those dates.
 We did spend 3 nights outside of the parks in transit.
 We try to stay in cute, smaller towns when we need to break up a drive and this trip brought us to St. George, Utah TWICE (on the way up and the way down) and Park City, Utah in between Bryce and the Tetons.
 Hot tip: newer Hyatt Place hotels in smaller towns are our current preferred in-between lodging.
 They are nice, clean, cheap, have pools, and free breakfast if you sign up for their free rewards program.
 And even cheaper if you book through Costco wink wink.

 A note about budgeting.
 I’m always interested in how other families manage this, so I’ll share what we do.
 Traveling is high up on our priority list so we put aside a substantial amount each year to do this, a couple thousand dollars.
 We have a master list of places we’d like to travel with our kids before they fly the nest and we do what we can to make it happen.
-I know that isn’t feasible for everyone, or even important for everyone, but we are more than willing to cheap out on other areas of life to make this happen….the bathroom remodel we continually put off and scale down or the old car we drive.
+I know that isn’t feasible for everyone, or even important for everyone, but we are more than willing to cheap out on other areas of life to make this happen….the bathroom remodel we continually put off or the old car we drive.
 I get everyone is different, but this is where we spend.
 To save money we usually rent cars for road trips – to keep the wear and tear down on our own vehicle, and also because it’s a 17 year old gas guzzler.
 This trip we brought along a ton of quick breakfast foods (oatmeal) and picnic lunch items and then went out to dinner each night.
 Eating a meal or two in the lodge dining rooms is not to be missed!
 I would always rather have a shorter trip in an enjoyable hotel/lodge than a longer trip in a depressing one, so if a place feels pricey but we want to stay there, we skimp on days, not accommodations.